-I have no video or pictures.
-What I have are words which could barely describe the past year and a half.
+I have no videos or pictures.
+What I have are words, which could barely describe the past year and a half.

-My husband, who I have married for 11 years, was pulled over by policeman on July 2011 for a cracked windshield, and was arrested for not having a driver’s license, which he wanted desperately but couldn’t get it due to his undocumented status.
+My husband, who I have been married to for 11 years, was pulled over by policeman on July 2011 for a cracked windshield and was arrested for not having a driver’s license, which he wanted desperately but couldn’t get due to his undocumented status.
 The next morning, ICE picked him up and took him to Indianapolis.
-That was the first time in over a decade that we would been apart.
-I was crying, praying, screaming and almost getting a stroke.
+That was the first time in over a decade that we would have been apart.
+I was crying, praying, screaming and almost having a stroke.
 Finally, he called.
 He was crying and saying that they were sending him back to Mexico.

 My husband was choking when he was telling me on the phone that he would be deported.
 I couldn’t stop screaming.
 For some reason, the agent who was processing his status changed his mind and placed my husband on pending for removal proceedings.
-Back then, we had tried to have things done through a legal pathway, but we had only horrible experiences such as the lawyer took our money and then ran away.
-And this time, the lawyer recommended by ICE didn’t show up on our hearing because she said she didn’t receive the receipt number for I130.
-It made us end up showing up to the court alone and terrified.
+Back then, we had tried to have things done through a legal pathway, but we had only horrible experiences such as the lawyer taking our money and then running away.
+And this time, the lawyer recommended by ICE didn’t show up on our hearing date because she said she didn’t receive the receipt number for I130.
+It made us show up to the court alone and terrified.
 The judge then rescheduled another hearing for us, but we have no more money to afford another lawyer.

 To stand with LOVE, text “Justice” or “justicia” to 69866 and learn more about how we can Keep Families Together.